Sold Out $ 30.00

 4. Fill or Submerge your container with just two to four inches of water above the surface of the soil or growth tips.

 5. Place in Full Sun or close to it.
-Lotus need LOTS of sun and room to bloom.
+Lotus need 8 - 12 hours of sunlight and room to bloom.

 Be sure not to use potting soil or anything with organics that will break down quickly or float.